Guide to Shadowing a Doctor for Pre-Meds

 • Directly ask to shadow this doctor.
 Don’t beat around the bush and leave it up to interpretation.

-A lot of physicians welcome the opportunity to share their knowledge and experiences with future health professionals.
+A lot of physicians welcome the opportunity to share their knowledge and experiences with future medical professionals.

 If they agree to let you shadow them, confirm important details like the location of the clinic, hospital, or medical center, as well as the duration of this shadowing opportunity.
 There may be paperwork involved.